-• Vehicle health assessment tools after a crash, with a focus on the assessment of the battery and high-voltage system condition, ensuring that the HV battery is in a safe and stable condition (avoidance or early detection of thermal runaway after a collision), and maximising the likelihood of keeping the battery in service in the vehicle once fixed / reusing it, in line with the proposed regulation on circularity requirements, eco-design and end-of-life of vehicles.
-Both on-board monitoring systems and off-board systems can be considered;

-- If making use of connectivity to on-board monitoring systems, the accessibility to the health and safety information / data needs to be addressed.
-This includes the development of state of safety and state of health algorithms to provide the remaining useful life and potential safety risks of the battery after a collision, complementing the information on the digital battery passport164; - Extrication procedures protecting both crash victims and emergency service workers to the best possible extent, also considering the gender dimension.
+- Vehicle health assessment tools after a crash, with a focus on the assessment of the battery and high-voltage system condition, ensuring that the HV battery is in a safe and stable condition (avoidance or early detection of thermal runaway after a collision), and maximising the likelihood of keeping the battery in service in the vehicle once fixed / re-using it, in line with the proposed regulation on circularity requirements, eco-design and end-of-life of vehicles.
+Both on-board monitoring systems and off-board systems can be considered; - If making use of connectivity to on-board monitoring systems, the accessibility to the health and safety information / data needs to be addressed.
+This includes the development of state of safety and state of health algorithms to provide the remaining useful life and potential safety risks of the battery after a collision, complementing the information on the digital battery passport; - Extrication procedures protecting both crash victims and emergency service workers to the best possible extent, also considering the gender dimension.
 To ensure the effectiveness of fire handling, suppression, and rescue procedures for crashed BEVs, it is crucial to further develop these practices in close collaboration with first responders; - Fire extinguishing techniques and firefighting procedures for BEVs (if the case also including innovative fire extinguishing media), considering the risks specific for EV including potential toxic products of the associated chemical reactions, as well as vehicle designs supporting firefighting.
-Particular attention should be paid to the design of the battery pack and its integration into the vehicle, including auxiliaries; - Develop and implement procedures and tools for the safe handover, handling, transport and storage of crashed BEVs, with wide dissemination to relevant stakeholders towards standardised procedures; - Quantify the rate and severity of BEV fire safety impacts by conducting a comparative study addressing aspects such as frequency of BEV fire and severity of outcome, and provide statistical analysis to deliver science-based communication on the safety of Light Duty BEVs to the general public - Real-life demonstration (in comparison to the state-of-art) to include the demonstration of Light Duty (vehicle category M1 and N1) BEV condition assessment tools, data analysis, as well as firefighting, rescue, and handling procedures on a series production vehicle;
+Particular attention should be paid to the design of the battery pack and its integration into the vehicle, including auxiliaries; - Develop and implement procedures and tools for the safe handover, handling, transport and storage of crashed BEVs, with wide dissemination to relevant stakeholders towards standardised procedures;